The dashboard that watches a school district's cloud.

 Data shaping lives at the database and repository boundary — never as ad-hoc reads from a component.

-Seven sources, each with its own honesty.
+Eight sources, each with its own honesty.

 Report-backed sources carry a real report ID.
 Live sources are environment-scoped and intentionally reportless.